Invasive Aedes Mosquitoes

 Do you happen to have any of these mosquito sources around your house or yard?

-Defunct fountains, plant saucers, kids toys, bird baths, yard clutter, bromeliad plants, aquatic plants (such as Lucky Bamboo), and old tires are common sources of Aedes mosquitoes!
+Defunct fountains, plant saucers, kids toys, bird baths, yard clutter, bromeliad plants, aquatic plants (such as Lucky Bamboo), trash, recycling and old tires are common sources of Aedes mosquitoes!

 Aedes (pronounced "aid-dees") mosquitoes are aggressive, black-and-white insects that thrive in our cities.
 They've been nicknamed "ankle biters" due to their tendency to bite people on the lower portion of the body.
 These are not your common Southern House mosquitoes - or Culex - which we are accustomed to and are light brown in color.

 Aedes love humans, but not just for our blood 🩸.
-Our communities and homes inadvertently provide the perfect sheltered hangout spots and breeding sources for Aedes mosquitoes.
+Our communities and homes inadvertently provide the perfect sheltered hangout spots and breeding sources for Aedes mosquitoes that seek out containers to lay their eggs in.
 After taking our blood, female mosquitoes search for stagnant water in many types of containers 💦 to lay their eggs!

 What's The Big Deal About Aedes Mosquitoes Anyway?!

 They are efficient at transmitting (spreading) several fatal human arboviruses including chikungunya, dengue, Yellow Fever and Zika virus.
 In recent U.S. history, Aedes mosquitoes were responsible for Zika outbreaks in Florida, Texas, Hawaii, and Puerto Rico.
 Although there have been no instances of local transmission of any of these tropical diseases yet, the potential for these diseases to make their way into the population is very real.
 If you travel (Europe, Asia and South America), please be aware you could be a carrier of these diseases and not know it!
-If a local Aedes mosquito bites a local person who is infected with one of these tropical diseases due to their travles, the disease could potentially enter the local mosquito population.
+If a local Aedes mosquito bites a local person who is infected with one of these tropical diseases due to their travels, the disease could potentially enter the local mosquito population.
+In October of 2023, for the first time in California history, Dengue fever was found to be circulating in the Aedes mosquito populations and caused transmission in people in both Pasadena and Long Beach.
+In 2024, additional local transmission of Dengue fever was detected in Baldwin Park and Panorama City.

 How Do I Know If Aedes Are Living Around My Home? 🏡